T

 landmark

-A beautifully restored section of the Great Wall, known for its scenic surroundings and well-preserved watchtowers.
-It's less crowded than Badaling and offers options like cable cars and toboggans.
+A beautifully restored section of the Great Wall, Mutianyu is known for its stunning scenery, lush greenery, and numerous watchtowers.
+It's less crowded than Badaling and offers cable car and toboggan rides for a unique experience.
+It was significantly renovated in recent years.

-• Take the cable car up and the toboggan down for a fun experience.
+• Take the cable car up and the toboggan down for fun.

 2. Midday